-Production in China is already ramping up again and is currently at around 90 percent of pre-crisis levels.
-Whether there will be a further increase in the coming weeks depends less on the health situation in China than on the development of demand from Europe and North America.
+According to the latest figures, gross domestic product slumped by 6.8 percent in the first quarter.
+In the same quarter of the previous year, the economy had still grown by 6.1 percent.
+According to official figures, production in mid-April has now returned to more than 90 percent of pre-crisis levels.
+However, economic researchers and chambers of commerce are reporting lower values.
+Whether there will be a further increase in the coming weeks depends less on the (unclear) health situation in China than on the development of demand from Europe and North America.

 The important industrial locations and trading partners Taiwan and South Korea are affected to different degrees, but both have the corona crisis under control.
 They are benefiting from early, consistent measures to avert danger.
 The figures for other large countries in Asia are often unreliable.
 Indonesia, for example, reports only 16,000 infections, India only 78,000 infections in total.
 Nevertheless, the country is completely sealed off.
 In Tajikistan, Turkmenistan and North Korea the governments have decreed that their countries are not affected by Corona.